shivam-methi/JavaScript/Features/loops.md

 ### `while` Loop:
 - The `while` loop repeats a block of code as long as a specified condition is true.
-- Execute until a condition is met (or when the end condition is not known)
+- Execute until a condition is met (or when the end condition is not known).

 ```js
   // Syntex: